yorkeccak/patents/README.md

 ### Setting Up Ollama (Recommended)

-Ollama provides unlimited, private LLM inference on your local machine - completely free and runs offline!
+Ollama provides unlimited, private LLM inference on your local machine.

-**🚀 Quick Setup (No Terminal Required):**
+**Quick Setup:**

 1. **Download Ollama App**
-   - Visit [ollama.com](https://ollama.com) and download the app for your OS
+   - Visit [ollama.com](https://ollama.com) and download the app
    - Install and open the Ollama app
    - It runs in your menu bar (macOS) or system tray (Windows/Linux)